jakestrahm/adaptive_colors/README.md

 # adaptive_colors
-change background option and colorscheme based on os's display mode (light or dark).
+a neovim plugin to change background option and colorscheme based on os's display mode (light or dark).